WhaleConnect/whaleconnect/docs/building.md

-# Building Network Socket Terminal
+# Building WhaleConnect

-To build NST from source code, you will need [xmake](https://xmake.io) and an up-to-date compiler (see below).
+To build WhaleConnect from source code, you will need [xmake](https://xmake.io) and an up-to-date compiler (see below).

 All commands are run in the repository root.